Patterns of Childhood: Publication history

 The first edition of Kindheitsmuster appeared in 1976 in the East German Aufbau-Verlag.
 In 1993 it was released in West Germany in the Sammlung Luchterhand, incorporated into dtv in 1994.
 The West German publishers made radical alterations to the paragraphing.

 English translation

 The English translation by Ursule Molinaro and Hedwig Rappolt was published as A Model Childhood in 1980 by Farrar, Straus and Giroux, and later by Virago.
 It was reissued under the title Patterns of Childhood by the original publishers from 1984.

 Several scholarly studies have critiqued this translation.
 Criticism has centred on ways in which the content has been altered to suit the literary tastes of the targeted country.
-Some scholars argue that when texts are introduced to an international audience they are changed from their original form and morphed to match the culture and agenda of the publishing company more closely.
 One of these changes is the modification in tone towards political elements of the text.
 For example, criticism of America disappears in translation.
 This translation has also been critiqued for its failure to match the rhythm and style of the original prose.
 A notable difference between the original German version and the English translation is the significant decrease in length.
 In a number of places, whole paragraphs have been omitted.